AFTER THE MEMORIAL SERVICE

 See - https://www.ishs.org/nomenclature-and-cultivar-registration/icra

-For any SCUBA diver, snorkeller, swimmer, or lover of our seas, we all know the coral reefs on our planet are in danger.
+For any SCUBA diver, snorkeller, swimmer, or lover of our seas, we all know the coral reefs on our planet are in danger (Global warming and all that).
 Create a ‘giving-fund’, a Collection, a donation box in the memory of your passed one can and will help save our vital coral reefs.
 There are dozens of organizations to choose from in all different countries and areas of our planet.
+This is a wonderful and worthy After The Memorial Service activity.

 For those that loved the sea, had a boat, dinghy or simply loved being on the oceans water, organize for friends and family to visit a RNLI station.
-A tour will open your mind to the perils of the sea and what a great job they all do risking their lives to save others.
+A tour will open your mind to the perils of the sea and what a great job the RNLI volunteers all do risking their lives to save others.

 Before you go on your tour, create a money donation box for the RNLI; for colleagues, shops, shopkeepers and anyone that knew your loved one that has passed away to give something.
 When visiting the RNLI station, the donation box can be handed over with pride – helping their brave and difficult work to continue.
 All RNLI staff are volunteers.